Allocate a SLang_Load_Type object

 int SLang_pop_slstring (char **s_ptr)

-S-Lang run-time stack and returns it via s_ptr
+S-Lang run-time stack and returns it via s_ptr.
+It returns

 void print_string (void)